demisto/content-docs/content-repo/extra-docs/articles/processing_google_forms_via_webhook.md

 3. Create a designated playbook to run when the incident is created.

-4. Download the [Generic Webhook Pack](https://xsoar.pan.dev/docs/reference/integrations/generic-webhook) and configure an instance of the integration.
+4. Download the [Generic Webhook Pack](https://xsoar.pan.dev/marketplace/details/GenericWebhook) and configure an instance of the integration.
 For example, you can call the instance: *GenericWebhookForm*.

 5. Create a Google Apps Script for the selected form.
 See [Creating a project from Google Docs, Sheets, or Forms](https://developers.google.com/apps-script/guides/projects#creating_a_project_from_google_docs_sheets_or_forms) for more information.

-6. Add the `https://www.googleapis.com/auth/script.external_request` scope to your *appsscript.json* file.
+6. Add the `https://www.googleapis.com/auth/script.external_request` scope to your **appsscript.json** file.
 See [this](https://developers.google.com/apps-script/concepts/scopes) for more information.

-7. Add the following generic code to a file in a script editor.
+7. Create a new file in the script editor with the following generic code.
 (Replace the username, password, and URL with the values from the Generic Webhook integration):
   ```
    function atFormSubmit(e) {
     var formResponse = e.response;